mandiant/STrace/README.md

 # Installation & Setup

-Build the driver and cli, then run the installer powershell script in install folder:
+Build the driver and cli, move the files to the same folder as the script, then run the powershell script in install folder as admin:
 ```
 ./install_as_admin.ps1
 ```